DataAnalyticsEngineering/FANS/README.md

 - `FE_type`: This specifies the type of finite element to be used.
 Common options include:
   - `HEX8`: Standard trilinear hexahedral elements with full integration (8 Gauss points).
 Suitable for most problems but may exhibit volumetric locking for nearly incompressible materials (Poisson's ratio ~ 0.5).
   - `BBAR`: B-bar elements with selective reduced integration to mitigate volumetric locking.
 Recommended for materials with high Poisson's ratios (0.4 to 0.5).
   - `HEX8R`: Reduced integration elements with a single Gauss point at the element center.
-Use with caution as they may lead to hourglassing and less accurate results.
+Use with caution—these may produce less accurate field results and can cause local material issues such as negative Jacobian ($J < 0$), leading to nonphysical solutions (hourglassing).
 - `method`: This indicates the numerical method to be used for solving the system of equations. `cg` stands for the Conjugate Gradient method, and `fp` stands for the Fixed Point method.
 - `error_parameters`: This section defines the error parameters for the solver.
 Error control is applied to the finite element nodal residual of the problem.
   - `measure`: Specifies the norm used to measure the error.
 Options include `Linfinity`, `L1`, or `L2`.